gvwilson/change/gst/index.md

 ## Terminology

 -   A [goal](g:goal) is something you want to accomplish
-    -   "Make research fairer, more reliable, and more efficient."
+    -   "Make research fairer, more reliable, and more efficient"
 -   A [strategy](g:strategy) is a long-term plan to achieve that
     -   "Increase institutional and individual adoption of open science"
 -   A [tactic](g:tactic) is a specific action that fits into a larger strategic plan